darkspr1te/MKS-TFT-V4-alt-fw/README.md

 ## MKS-TFT-V4-alt-fw
+**This firmware source code provided here is not for Marlin/3d printer usage** **pre-compiled .bin files provided are to restore factory funtionality only**

-This is not firmware to provide original functionality, reflash MKS firmware if you wish to use with Marlin.
-This firmware is a Bring up of the board to enable the board to be used in new unforseen ways,
+This is not firmware to provide original functionality but reuse the MKS board for a totally different purpose, reflash MKS firmware if you wish to use with Marlin.(original factory bootloader provided below) This firmware is a Bring up of the board to enable the board to be used in new unforseen ways, Listed below however are the original factory bootloaders for those that may have erased them.
+I have tested them on my own boards and confirm they work on a blank board, you are still required to flash the latest *firmware* for your device after via the sd-card for full original functionality.
+Thanks to https://github.com/delwinbest for pointing out my readme's poor explination, Hopefully these additions will clarify the difference between factory bootloader, factory firmware & my firmware and bootloaders.

 ```
 **mks-tft-32-v4-bootrom.bin**